Alans: Early Alans

 Scythians and related Northeastern Iranic peoples in the Iron Age highlighted in green.

 Europe, 117–138, when the Alani were concentrated north of the Caucasus Mountains (centre right).

 The first mentions of names that historians link with the Alani appear at almost the same time in texts from the Mediterranean, Middle East and China.

 In the 1st century, the Alans migrated westwards from Central Asia, achieving a dominant position among the Sarmatians living between the Don River and the Caspian Sea.
 The Alans are mentioned in the Vologases inscription which reads that Vologases I, the Parthian king between around 45 and 78, in the 11th year of his reign (62), battled Kuluk, king of the Alani.
-The 1st century Jewish historian Josephus supplements this inscription.
+Regarding the Alan invasion of Parthia, the 1st century Jewish historian Josephus supplements this inscription.
 Josephus reports in the Jewish Wars (book 7, ch.
 7.4) how Alans (whom he calls a "Scythian" tribe) living near the Sea of Azov crossed the Iron Gates for plunder (72 CE) and defeated the armies of Pacorus, king of Media, and Tiridates, King of Armenia, two brothers of Vologeses I (for whom the above-mentioned inscription was made):